phonopy/phono3py/doc/interfaces.rst

 Interfaces to calculators
 ==========================

-Currently the built-in interfaces for VASP, Pwscf, and CRYSTAL are prepared.
-VASP is the default interface and no special option is necessary to invoke it, but for the other interfaces, each special option has to be specified, e.g. ``--pwscf``, ``--crystal``, or ``--abinit``.
+Currently the built-in interfaces for VASP, QUANTUM ESPRESSO (QE), CRYSTAL, and Abinit are prepared.
+VASP is the default interface and no special option is necessary to invoke it, but for the other interfaces, each special option has to be specified, e.g. ``--qe``, ``--crystal``, or ``--abinit``.

 .. toctree::
    :maxdepth: 1